-FOR TERMS apply at Studio, I. O. O. F. Hall, Corner E. Ninth and Congress Avenue, or Thos.
+For Terms apply at Studio, I. O. O. F. Hall, Corner E. Ninth and Congress Avenue, or Thos.
 Goggan Bros.
 Arrangements can be made to give lessons at Miss Whitis'.

-Men who wish to dress correctly will get valuable hints by writing Booklet of Correct Dress for Men.
+Men who wish to dress correctly will get valuable hints by writing for for Men.